Tutorial: How to Make a ZIO Application Configurable?

 }

-The above code is a ZIO workflow that will access the HttpServerConfig
+The above code is a ZIO effect that will access the HttpServerConfig

-configuration from the environment and then by using flatMap, we can do something with it, for example, we can print it:
+configuration data and then by using flatMap, we can do something with it, for example, we can print it:

 import zio._